Texas vs. East Carolina Predictions & Picks - Women's NCAA Tournament First Round

 Texas vs. East Carolina Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Saturday's contest between the Texas Longhorns (25-9) and the East Carolina Lady Pirates (23-9) at Moody Center is expected to be a lopsided matchup, as our computer prediction projects a final score of 72-53 and heavily favors Texas to secure the victory.
-Game time is at 10:00 PM ET on March 18.
+Saturday's game between the Texas Longhorns (25-9) and East Carolina Lady Pirates (23-9) matching up at Moody Center has a projected final score of 72-53 (according to our computer prediction) in favor of heavily favored Texas, so it should be a one-sided matchup.
+The game will begin at 10:00 PM ET on March 18.

-In their most recent game on Sunday, the Longhorns suffered a 61-51 loss to Iowa State.
+The Longhorns are coming off of a 61-51 loss to Iowa State in their most recent game on Sunday.

 Texas vs. East Carolina Game Info